-

 14:50

-Group Discussion: The Future Cyber Workforce – Humans, AI, hand the Skills That Still Matter
+Group Discussion: The Future Cyber Workforce – Humans, AI, and the Skills That Still Matter

 Sharon Lee - Associate Director Cyber Security Operations - NSW Department of Creative Industries, Tourism, Hospitality and Sport